MK8J/semiconductorDefects/README.md

       - Cr - the capture cross section was used to determine the capture cross-section.
 If this is not done, the capture cross sections are apparent capture cross sections.
+      - F - corrected for the impact of electric field

 We also include the ability to capture specific measurement details. for DLTS this include: